PFC-Validator/terra-scripts/price-server/README.md

-# Feeder install files
+# Price Server install files
-The feeder oracle talks to internal currency service
+The price server talks to 3rd party currency services

 The following files are copied over to feeder machines and [feeder_run](./feeder_run.sh) is run.

 The files are
-* [feeder_run](./feeder_run.sh) the one that does the install
+* [price-server_run](./price-server_run.sh) the one that does the install
 * [.bashrc](./.bashrc) setups up default paths
-* [start-feeder.sh](./start-feeder.sh) starts the feeder service
+* [price-server-start.sh](./price-server-start.sh) starts the price server service
-* [terrad-oracle-feeder.service](./terrad-oracle-feeder.service) the terrad feeder service itself
+* [terrad-price-server.service](./terrad-price-server.service) the terrad price server service itself